happybeing/dweb/dweb-cli/README.md

 You can use any **static site generator** that does what you need.

 ### Status
-**IMPORTANT:** **dweb** and **Autonomi** are at an early stage so regard this as experimental (pre-alpha).
-Everything here works on a local test network and can be used to try things out or begin building web apps for Autonomi.
+**IMPORTANT:** **dweb** and **Autonomi** are at an early stage so regard this as experimental / alpha.
+This is ready for play and for early adoption, and to help those wanting to create websites and web apps on the Autonomi network.

-Note: instructions below have been written for the public network, so be aware that most things only work on a test network for now.
-Some have had success publishing on the Autonomi public network, but it will be much easier to begin with a local testnet.
-To start a local testnet see [Test your App](#test-your-app).

 ### Quickstart dweb Browsing
 If you have Rust installed you can view websites live on Autonomi in two steps: